 It’s springtime, and on a perfectly fine day, amid what the world is going through at the moment, you decide to head out.
 You look in the mirror and have to double-take because the dark spots that were otherwise non-threatening, are now becoming more evident.
+You need a pigmentation cream if you haven’t thought about it already.
 Suddenly, your skin looks dull and is more uneven.
 Don’t panic.
-Pigmentation issues, just like a mature skin, is common.
+Pigmentation issues, just like mature skin, is common.

 What Causes Pigmentation?

 Before you go any further into your treatment plans, it actually helps to familiarize yourself with the terminologies related to different skin concerns such as hyperpigmentation.
 Uneven skin pigmentation is so common that others think it’s borderline normal but it isn’t.
 The dark spots you see or dark patches making their way to your face, neck, and even hands is the result of regular sun exposure, and sometimes, ageing.

 When there’s an increase in melanin, the natural pigment that provides colour to our skin, hair, and eyes increases, you experience hyperpigmentation.
 There are also other factors that trigger higher levels of melanin but the major culprits are sun overexposure, mature skin, injuries, and inflammation.
 It’s okay to tan but tan lightly.
 Once sun exposure messes with the process of melanin production, you develop dark spots which become even dull and even darker over time.